 You may initially accept, reduce, or decline the loan(s) on ULink using the option Accept/Decline Financial Aid under the Financial Aid section on the Student Services tab.
 You may review your student account activity on ULink using the Account option under the Tuition, Fees, Payment Options section on the Student Services tab.
 For assistance with ULink, review our ULink Financial Aid tutorials.

 If you are accepting a loan offer(s), you must be enrolled at least half-time in an eligible degree program or have approved non-degree status for the funds to disburse to your account.
 Half-time for undergraduates is 6 hours and half-time for graduate/professional students is 4.5 hours in fall and spring, and 3 hours in summer.You must continue to meet all other federal eligibility requirements.

 If you are a first-time Direct Subsidized and Unsubsidized Loan borrower at UofL, you must complete an session to be informed of your rights and responsibilities and to ensure you understand your obligation to repay the loan.

 If you are a first time Direct Subsidized/Unsubsidized Loan borrower, you must complete a Master Promissory Note (MPN) agreeing to the terms of the loan(s).
 Please note if you previously borrowed from a FFEL lender/bank, you will need a new MPN with Direct Loans.
 Before going to the MPN website be sure to have

 - Your permanent address and telephone number.

-- Information for two references, including name, addresses, and telephone numbers.
+- Information for two references, including names, addresses, and telephone numbers.